MrParent/ParentTimeReporting/README.md

   ]
 }
 ```
+If you use Optimize, you will have to write the description for a task in the form (toggl language): Client;Project;Description
+You also have to select the OptTimes.txt file that optimize generates when prompted for a file.

 Special thanks to Guppan for making this possible and for solving a lot of the issues regarding pushing time rows to Maconomy.